 This post is all about literary agent response times.
 How long does a literary agent take to respond?
-Does a longer wait mean a bigger chance at rejection?
+Does a longer wait in the slush pile response queue mean a bigger chance at rejection?
 This clever question comes from rifferaff, in the comments:

 I have a theory, based on the many writer blogs and forums I read, that when agents offer representation, they usually do so quickly, usually within two weeks, but often days.
 Is there any truth to this?
 Would you hold onto a full for 2 to 3 months and still offer representation?
 Or if you’re offering representation do you usually do it as soon as possible?

 I can see why a lot of writers would think this with regard to literary agent response times.
 Blogs and forums are full of sexy stories: “My agent offered representation the same day!” or “An editor read it overnight and pre-empted with a huge deal!”

 It’s a little less exciting to get on your blog or a public forum and be like “I heard absolutely nothing for six weeks, turned myself into a basket case, and then my agent offered representation, but by that point I was locked away in the attic, murmuring to myself, and my husband had to coax me out with a bottle of wine!”

 I’m exaggerating, of course, but there’s a reason why the stories shouted the loudest on the Internet are about quick literary agent response times that come with offers of representation.
 A long wait and lots of daunting silence — which is often what happens with writers who end up with representation — just doesn’t make a good headline.

 While it’s true that agents who spot a really hot premise or really great writing in their submissions pile will be compelled to read quickly, and those really big-sounding projects will most likely have multiple offers of representation, also quickly, that’s not the only way that writers get representation.
 (I’ve noticed a lot more of this happening recently, with everyone pouncing on the most commercial projects.
 Read more about it in my post about the book bidding war.)